Ready to turn your passion into a career?

 Application process and timeline

-The deadline for incoming freshmen to apply for the Direct Admit program each fall semester is April 1.
-To be considered, students must complete the SDSU Application for Admission and the College of Nursing Direct Admit Application.
+The deadline for incoming freshmen to apply for the direct admit program for fall 2021 is April 1, 2021.
+To be considered, students must complete the SDState application for admission and the College of Nursing direct admit application.
 The application process is as follows:

-Application Step 1: Apply for admission to SDSU (in Brookings)
+Application Step 1: Apply for admission to SDState (in Brookings)

-To be considered for the Direct Admit program, you must first receive admission to SDSU:
+To be considered for the direct admit program, you must first receive admission to SDState:

 - Applications are accepted year-round, on a rolling basis.

-- You must indicate an intended major of pre-nursing on the SDSU Application.
+- You must indicate an intended major of pre-nursing on the SDState application.

-- For more information, please visit the SDSU Office of Admission website.
+- For more information, please visit the SDState Office of Admission website.

-You must receive admission to SDSU before you can apply for the Direct Admit program.
-Once you are accepted as a first-time freshman pre-nursing major at SDSU, you can complete and submit the Direct Admit Application.
+You must receive admission to SDState before you can apply for the direct admit program.
+Once you are accepted as a first-time freshman pre-nursing major at SDState, you can complete and submit the direct admit application.

 - All students who have completed college credits while in high school must submit an unofficial copy of their transcript from each institution attended at the time of application.
-High school transcripts are not required for the Direct Admit Application.
-Official transcripts will be required by the Admissions Office as part of the application to SDSU.
+High school transcripts are not required for the direct admit application.
+Official transcripts will be required by the Office of Admission as part of the application to SDState.

 - All applicants must submit an unofficial copy of ACT or SAT scores at the time of application.
 Component and composite scores are required.